+Disclaimer: I attended the Web Summit 2019 as an Siteimprove employee.
 Here, you’ll find my takeaway from Web Summit 2019, the things that had the whole arena buzzing and what were, in my opinion, the most important lessons to be learned about the future of tech marketing.

 What got everyone talking

 Edward Snowden’s talk, via video chat from Russia, was bound to make an impact and was the obvious choice for the main event on opening night of the conference.
 Even if he hadn’t had anything remarkable to say, the controversy surrounding him would have been enough of a draw to get some 70,000 attendees to gather to listen to the NSA whistleblower.
 In today’s data-driven tech world, though, his message on consumer privacy and security was an important one.
 “The problem isn’t data protection; the problem is data collection… The collection of data is fine, so long as it never leaks.
 It always leaks eventually.”